Arlin Adams: Federal judicial service

 On September 22, 1969, President Richard Nixon nominated Adams to a seat on the United States Court of Appeals for the Third Circuit that had been vacated by the decision by Judge Harry Ellis Kalodner to take senior status.
 The United States Senate confirmed Adams on October 1, 1969, and he received his commission on October 2, 1969.
-In 1971, President Richard Nixon came close to nominating Adams to the Supreme Court of the United States, but nominated William Rehnquist instead after the Third Circuit, in an opinion written by Adams, reversed the convictions of several nuns involved in an anti-Vietnam War protest.
+In 1971, President Richard Nixon came close to nominating Adams to the Supreme Court of the United States, but nominated William Rehnquist instead after the Third Circuit, in an opinion authored by Adams, reversed the convictions of several nuns involved in an anti-Vietnam War protest.
 In 1975 Adams was considered by President Gerald Ford as a nominee to the Supreme Court of the United States.
 Adams was one of two finalists; Ford ultimately wound up successfully nominating the other finalist, John Paul Stevens.
 He was also mentioned as a potential Supreme Court nominee in 1987 for the seat vacated by Lewis Powell, for which Robert Bork, Douglas Ginsburg, and Anthony Kennedy were eventually nominated.